-Relevance, rationale and impact (maximum 30 points) The relevance of the project to the objectives of the European Solidarity Corps; The degree to which the project takes into account the European Solidarity Corps principles and values and promotes solidarity; The extent to which the proposal will address well defined and important societal needs; The relevance of the project to the needs and objectives of individual participants, participating organisations and the community in which the solidarity activities will take place; The potential impact of the project: on participants and participating organisations; outside the organisations and individuals directly participating in the project, at local, regional, national and/or European levels; The extent to which the project provides European added value; The extent to which the project involves young people with fewer opportunities.
-Quality of project design (maximum 40 points) The consistency between project objectives and activities proposed; The clarity, completeness and quality of all the phases of the project (preparation, implementation of activities and follow-up); The quality of the preparation provided to participants and of the support provided on participants' return; The quality of arrangements for the recognition and validation of participants' learning outcomes, as well as the consistent use of European transparency and recognition tools; The quality of proposed measures for selecting and/or involving participants in activities; The quality of the non-formal learning methods and measures proposed to enable the participants to gain skills and competences that are valuable for their personal, educational, social, civic and cultural development; The appropriateness and quality of the measures proposed to improve the participants' employability and facilitate their integration on the labour market; If relevant, the added value of the complementary activities to the project objectives and the impact of the project.
+Relevance, rationale and impact (maximum 30 points) The relevance of the project to the objectives of the European Solidarity Corps; The degree to which the project takes into account the European Solidarity Corps principles and values and promotes solidarity; The extent to which the proposal will address well defined and important societal needs; The relevance of the project to the needs and objectives of individual participants and participating organisations; The extent to which the project will provide benefits to the communities within which the activities are carried out; The potential impact of the project at local, regional, national and/or European levels; The extent to which the project provides European added value; The extent to which the project involves young people with fewer opportunities as participants.
+Quality of project design (maximum 40 points) The consistency between project objectives and activities proposed; The clarity, completeness and quality of all the phases of the project (preparation of participants, implementation of activities, follow-up and support provided on participants' return); The quality of arrangements for the recognition and validation of participants' learning outcomes, as well as the consistent use of European transparency and recognition tools; The appropriateness of measures for selecting and/or involving participants in activities; The quality of proposed measures to reach out and involve young people with fewer opportunities; The quality of the non-formal learning methods and measures proposed to enable the participants to gain skills and competences that are valuable for their personal, educational, social, civic and cultural development; The appropriateness and quality of the measures proposed to improve the participants' employability and facilitate their integration on the labour market; If relevant, the added value of the complementary activities to the project objectives and the impact of the project.
 Quality of project management (maximum 30 points) The quality of the practical arrangements, management and support modalities; The quality of cooperation and communication between the participating organisations, as well as with other relevant stakeholders; The quality of measures for evaluating the outcomes of the project; The appropriateness and quality of measures aimed at disseminating the outcomes of the project within and outside the participating organisations.